-Upon graduating from the University of York with a degree in English Literature and History, Zahra Latif joined the Lokahi Foundation, a third-sector “think-and-do tank” which aims to pioneer social change through enhancing positive relationships within diverse communities.
+Upon graduating from the University of York with a degree in English Literature and History, Zahra Latif (MPP 2015) joined the Lokahi Foundation, a third-sector “think-and-do tank” which aims to pioneer social change through enhancing positive relationships within diverse communities.
 This fed her passion for striving to create vibrant and cohesive societies.

 Following this, she was Chief of Staff at the Patchwork Foundation, which endeavours to highlight that politics is for everyone by bringing together under-represented groups with political influencers, and spent time working with the National Union of Students on interfaith and cohesion on university and college campuses.